PerformanceSuite/FinDash/docs/task-completion-report.md

 - Created and configured the .env file with appropriate settings
 - Set up the PostgreSQL database with proper configuration
 - Ran database migrations and seed scripts to initialize the database
+- Configured QuickBooks API credentials in the .env file:
+  - Transferred client ID and client secret from the financial-insights-mvp project
+  - Set up sandbox environment configuration
+  - Added QuickBooks sandbox company ID for testing

 ### 3. Database Schema Updates
 - Created a migration for the `quickbooks_tokens` table to store OAuth credentials